1. What Cue is

 Most wallet apps ask you to type card numbers in and then show you a list.
 CardCue Pro treats the wallet as a notification layer instead, software that remembers for you, at the moment it matters, with a voice you don't mind hearing from.

-3. Seven kits, seven stories
+3. Six kits, six stories

 Every layer below has a full press kit of its own.
 This is the highlight reel, the single paragraph and the single best quote from each.